 In one sense, the survival celebrated in the Sound of Music is survival based in love—one of the most obvious and oversimplified themes of comedy throughout history.
 In another sense, it is a survival which cannot do without music because there is music, particularly a sense of harmony around melody, which is a necessary metaphor for love worth talking about.

 In “Climb Every Mountain,” the Reverend Mother makes clear that survival is not finally enough.
-And not surprisingly, “Climb Every Mountain” gets quoted or represented at one graduation ceremony after another.
+And not surprisingly, “Climb Every Mountain” gets quoted at one graduation ceremony after another.